St. Alban the Martyr

 The Interior of St Patrick's Church

-In 1913 the Rood Beam was added to the chancel arch, designed by Frank Loughborough Pearson (son of John Loughborough Pearson) and carved by Nathaniel Hitch, a prolific sculptor of altarpieces and other church furniture.
-In the same year the magnificent new high altar was installed with its bronze pannel depicting in deep relief the triumph of St Patrick over the heathen king at Tara, the work of Birmingham craftsmen.
+In 1913 a Rood Beam was added to the chancel arch, designed by Frank Loughborough Pearson (son of John Loughborough Pearson) and carved by Nathaniel Hitch, a prolific sculptor of altarpieces and other church furniture.
+In the same year a magnificent new high altar was installed with a bronze pannel depicting in deep relief the triumph of St Patrick over the heathen king at Tara, the work of Birmingham craftsmen.

 The High Altar at St Patrick's Church